KW Electronics Ltd - A very British Company

 KW even managed to get one of their AM Transmitters into a James Bond film - Dr No - all British line up, KW and Eddystone !

 Early in the 60's Rowley and his small team must have realised that smaller (and lighter) SSB equipment was going to be the future of the hobby on HF.
 In the US the Collins Radio Company had started the trend with their innovative SSB transceiver - the KWM-1, shortly followed by the legendary KWM -2 - a masterpiece of radio design.
 The KW team took the basic concept of the Collins equipment and re-designed it so it could be manufactured in the UK and sold far cheaper than any imported US equipment - the team called it 'Project 2000' .
-This rare picture of the prototype looks really nice and things became a bit more cluttered with the addition of VOX and IRT in the final radio.
+This rare picture of the prototype looks really nice, although the radio become a bit cluttered with the addition of VOX and IRT in production.
 The original press cuttings at the time of release say that the radio was specifically designed with mobile operation in mind.
 They also indicate the radio was fitted with VOX, but the odd 'VOX BOX' in the MK1 2000s is not in any of the photos of the prototype.

 Despite the introduction of the KW2000A in early 1965 the original 90W MK1 stayed in production alongside it for a further 2 years.
 Although either rig could be used with a mobile DC supply, the smaller size and lower power consumption of the MK1 must have ensured enough sales.

-By 1969 the storm clouds were gathering for UK and US Ham Radio manufacturers, but KW managed to upgrade the 2000A to the 2000B and found a real winner in the UK market, The big improvement was a 2 speed dial mechanism with better readout and the rig sold like hot cakes for a few years.
-Ther are stories of queues of UK hams turning up at the Dartford Works on a Saturday to pay cash for their new KW2000B !.
+By 1969 the storm clouds were gathering for UK and US Ham Radio manufacturers, but KW managed to upgrade the 2000A to the 2000B and found a real winner in the UK market.
+As well as a few minor design tweaks the big improvement was a 2 speed dial mechanism with a slightly better readout and the rig sold like hot cakes for a few years.
+There are stories of queues of UK hams turning up at the Dartford Works on a Saturday to pay cash for their new KW2000B !.
 The last gasp for the 2000 was the 2000E from 1973 until around 1976 (its missing from the 1976/7 KW catalogue).
-Although it had an improved receiver front end and 500kHz band segments, it suffered from further cost cutting, strong competition and limited development - and there was no denying that by the time of is introduction all valve HF SSB transceivers were a dying breed (it turned out to be a slow and painful death for Drake, KW and Swan amongst others).
+Although it was the first (and only) complete redesign of the KW2000, had an improved receiver front end and 500kHz band segments, it suffered from further cost cutting, strong competition and limited development.
+There was no denying that by the time of is introduction all valve HF SSB transceivers were a dying breed (it turned out to be a slow and painful death for Drake, KW and Swan amongst others).
 The commercial variant - the KW2000CAT - channelised radio telephone sold well into the 70's and in its last incarnation used solid state Plessey devices for the low level signal generation.

 KEEPING THEM GOING